 The cost to your business in wasted resources and lost opportunity can be devastating.
 Ask each ERP vendor on your shortlist to provide a reasonable way for you to experience the software and the type of support, and expertise you can expect.
 Buying ERP software means having a long term relationship with vendor, including their customer service reps and technicians.
 It’s a good idea to give yourself time to observe and assess the relationships that come with your new software.

 Enterprise resource planning systems are an asset for almost any organization.
-ERP software allows businesses to better manage important information through total systems integration.
-To better understand how these systems work, below is a list of major advantages and possible disadvantages to implementing an ERP system within your company.
+They make your business run smoother by unifying and protecting your information; automating processes and reports; managing important information through total systems integration; and providing easy views into trends.
+With these and many more capabilities, a company-wide ERP makes your day-to-day operations and long-term planning easier and faster.
+To better understand how these systems work, below is a list of major advantages, as well as some possible disadvantages, to implementing an ERP system within your company.

-Implementing a single ERP suite across departments means your organization now has a single, unified reporting system for every process.
-This software gives you the ability to analyze and compare functions across departments without the hassle of multiple spreadsheets and emails.
+Implementing an ERP suite across departments means your organization has a single, unified reporting system for every process.
+By having a single source of information, an ERP system can readily generate useful reports and analytics at any time.
+This software gives you the ability to analyze and compare functions across departments, without the hassle of multiple spreadsheets and emails.
+One of the most popular reports involve finances (go figure).
+Standard financial reports such as income and cash flow statements generally are built-in, and custom reports can be quickly generated by users without IT intervention.

 In addition to this, many ERP vendors also offer Business Intelligence services with their software.
-This BI functionality allows businesses to gain a deeper level of insight into their operations, as well as identify problem areas that need improvement.
+This BI functionality allows businesses to gain a deeper level of analytical insight into their operations.
+These insights aid in corporate planning by identifying both operational strengths and problem areas that need improvement.
+Providing this kind of detailed view into a company’s data gives ERP users the ability to make better-informed decisions based on end-to-end trends and metrics.

 One of the biggest advantages of ERP software is its modular makeup.
 Most ERP vendors offer multiple platforms, and each one contains several applications that can be implemented according to business needs.
 Each application is designed to be able to stand alone or integrate with the suite, so your company can pick and choose which components work best.
 This means that businesses are able to craft an interface tailored to their company’s needs.
 Most ERP implementations are designed with the ability to seamlessly integrate into the full suite or to be used as a standalone module.